theaffable/IntelliJ-relative-goto/README.md

 ### Installation
 The plugin is not yet released on Jetbrains Marketplace.
-To install it build it first, Then navigate to `Plugins > click the cogwheel > Intstall plugin from disk` and select the zip file located in `build > distributions`
+To install it build it first, then navigate to `Plugins > click the cogwheel > Intstall plugin from disk` and select the zip file located in `build > distributions`

 ### Usage